 - Control what data Partners have access to

-- Avoid incidents with performance and privacy alerts
+- Avoid performance and privacy alerts

 RequirementsAnchor link to section titled "Requirements"

 How web pixels worksAnchor link to section titled "How web pixels works"